dogefriendyt/TDS/README.md

 Farm 7: 7/10 (Good for beginners)

-Farm 8: 10/10 (Beats molten mode every time)
+Farm 8: UNKNOWN (Has to be redone, glitchy, and decent)

 # Maps